 Proprietary module vs Open-source module

-This guide assumes installing the open-source driver.
+This guide assumes you’re installing the open-source driver.

 Debian & Ubuntu